 The proposed bill, known as "Trenton's Law," seeks to enhance penalties and regulations for driving and boating under the influence (DUI) offenses in Florida.
 It amends several sections of the Florida Statutes, including s.
-316.193, which now expands the definition of impairing substances to include not only alcohol and controlled substances but also any substance that may impair an individual's ability to operate a vehicle.
-The bill introduces stricter penalties for repeat offenders, including mandatory ignition interlock device placement and minimum jail sentences for those convicted of driving with a canceled, suspended, or revoked license due to DUI-related offenses.
-Additionally, it establishes that refusal to submit to breath or urine tests will result in misdemeanor charges, with penalties increasing for repeat refusals.
+316.193, which now expands the definition of impairment to include any "impairing substance," not just alcohol or controlled substances.
+The bill introduces stricter penalties for repeat offenders, such as mandatory ignition interlock device placement and minimum jail sentences for those convicted of driving with a canceled, suspended, or revoked license due to DUI-related offenses.
+Additionally, it establishes that refusal to submit to breath or urine tests can lead to misdemeanor charges, with penalties increasing for repeat refusals.

 Statutes affected: